samsuh/2025-learnings/README.md

 Beginner course in javascript is taking longer than expected, mainly because it's so slow, and I don't want to skip things.
 It's nice to revisit some basics like the difference between For-In and For-Of loops in javascript.
 For-In-Keys.
 For-Of-Values.
 There have been some other things that were good to know, but it does kind of feel like a waste of time.
 Doing easy things in video format is inefficient, because you have to rely on the delivery of the creator, and their choices on what to focus on and the level of detail they go into or skip, is inconsistent.
 But the alternative is just to go through docs one by one for every function and every little detail, so it's a balance.
 Taking written notes helps to focus the information a bit, and stay engaged.

+## April 2025
+Objective for April: Hackathon, finish 'back to basics' for javascript. implement something using n8n.
+Maybe go for coinfind first iteration before starting docker stuff to go for botlib stuff.